The Nest

 Go Back To Previous Page

-Here are the most dangerous neighborhoods in New York for 2023.
-The rankings are calculated based on the number of violent crimes per 100,000 residents for each neighborhood, compared to the New York violent crime average.
 Violent crimes include murder rates, rape, robbery, and sexual assault.
 The most dangerous areas in New York are based on data collected from the local law enforcement agency and, when unavailable, include estimates based on demographic data.

-According to the New York Department of Health and Mental Hygiene (DOHMH), the neighborhood has a much higher than average rate of assault-related hospitalizations.
+According to the New York Department of Health and Mental Hygiene (DOHMH), the neighborhood has a much higher than national average rate of assault-related hospitalizations.
 There are 175 per 100,000 people, compared to just 59 per 100,000 in both Brooklyn as a whole and all of New York City together.

 Hunts Point